chaoyivision/python-dprint/README.md

 # python-dprint
-debug print tool for deep learning studies in python.
+An easy-to-use debug print tool for deep learning studies in python.

 ![img](./teaser.png)
 # Why we need it?